-To be signed and returned to the Chief Financial Officer.

-I, , acknowledge that I have received and read a copy of the BeyondSpring Inc. Code of Ethics and Business Conduct.
-I understand the contents of the Code and I agree to comply with the policies and procedures set out in the Code.

-I understand that I should approach the Chief Financial Officer or the Audit Committee if I have any questions about the Code generally or any questions about reporting a suspected conflict of interest or other violation of the Code.
+To be signed and returned to the Chief Finan icial Officer.
+I,, acknowledge BeyondSpring Inc. Code of Ethics and Busin and I agree to comply with the policies and I ness Conduct.
+I understand the contents of the Code ± ± f Financial Officer or the Audit Committee if I have ny questions about reporting a suspected conflict of [NAME] [PRINTED NAME] [DATE]

-[NAME]

-[PRINTED NAME]

-[DATE]